thomasballinger/posts/2016-07-14-rich-terminal-applications-2.markdown

 When writing this kind of
-program it's useful to consider two separate canvases available for drawing the current line and interface widgets like autocomplete suggestion: space that can be drawn in without causing the terminal to scroll down, and space that can be drawn in which would cause the terminal to scroll, but would keep the cursor onscreen.
+program it's useful to consider two separate canvases available for drawing the current line and interface widgets like autocomplete suggestions: space that can be drawn in without causing the terminal to scroll down, and space that can be drawn in that would cause the terminal to scroll, but would keep the cursor onscreen.

 <img src="/assets/simpleterminaldiagram.jpg" alt="" style="width: 100%"/>